Welcome to the online headquarters of the FCIL-SIS

 The FCIL-SIS serves as a forum for the exchange of ideas and information on foreign, comparative and international law and legal research.
 The SIS also represents members' interests and concerns within AALL.

-Recipient of the 2016 FCIL Schaffer Grant for Foreign Law Librarians
+Congratulations to Rosemarie Rogers!
+The Recipient of the 2017 FCIL Schaffer Grant for Foreign Law Librarians

 News and Events